White Park - Voluntary Remediation Program

 Recent complaints of unsanctioned trail construction and documented friction between different user groups have prompted BOPARC and the City to begin planning investments to better meet the needs of the community.
 Upgrades to other park amenities are also either planned or, in the case of the ice rink expansion and the new Southside Trail, have already been funded and are in the final stages of design.
 The City and BOPARC are excited to announce plans to expand recreational services at this important park.

-Future Plans for White Park
+Plans for White Park

 Programs that help communities address brownfields have evolved significantly over time.
 As the community has requested expansion and upgrade of our recreational amenities in White Park, the City intends to take the lead on all future assessment and cleanup activities.
 The WVDEP’s Voluntary Remediation Program (VRP) and recently expanded federal and state grant dollars will provide the framework and funding for the City to proactively lead this effort in a public and expedited fashion.
 Although no state or federal regulatory agencies have indicated current, direct health hazards, White Park’s history warrants an assessment that will provide a comprehensive understanding of the landscape.

-Our assessment activities in the VRP will be guided by our collective desired public uses for the park.
 This summer, we will begin a master trail design process for the entire park to better meet park user needs and desires, conserve the natural landscape, protect sensitive habitats, and highlight the rich industrial, ecological, and social history of the area through interpretive signage.
 Through our recent work preparing to build the Southside Trail, we have come to understand that trail construction itself can be a primary cleanup technique.

 Benefits of the Master Trail Plan